sandesvitor/stone_elixir_project/README.md

 }
 ```

 You may pass any number of json paths as arguments, and the task will concatenate every resulting map on the *stdout*, using Elixir's **IO** module.
-In this repository, you will find under the **./test/json.d/** folder, two json examples.
-The **./test/json.d/test2.json**, has a list containing 10.000 unique email entries.
+In this repository, you will find under the **./test/json.d/** folder, two json examples (the **./test/json.d/test2.json**, for instance, has a list containing 10.000 unique email entries).
+Run it using **mix run_app <args>**.

+NOTE: In the examples bellow, the **time** binary was used only to check performance between different sized lists.

 For a single file: